brotkrueml/schema/Documentation/Developer/Api.rst

 .. _api-schema-manager:

-Schema Manager
+Schema manager
 ==============

-The Schema Manager (class :php:`\Brotkrueml\Schema\Manager\SchemaManager`) –
-well – manages the type models and prepares them for embedding into the web page.
+The schema manager (class :php:`\Brotkrueml\Schema\Manager\SchemaManager`) manages the concrete type model objects and prepares them for embedding into the web page.

 The class exposes the following methods: